logzio/terraform-provider-logzio/readme.md

-# Logz.io terraform provider
+# Logz.io Terraform provider

-### Supports alerts and slack endpoints - please refer to the API support below
+### Supports CRUD of Logz.io alerts and notification endpoints

+This provider is based on the Logz.io client library - https://github.com/jonboydell/logzio_client

+##### Obtaining the provider

+You can [build from souce](#build-from-source) and copy the output into your Terraform templates folder, Terraform will find it here.

+You can [get a release from here](https://github.com/jonboydell/logzio_terraform_provider/releases) and put it into your Terraform templates folder.

+You'll need to do a `terraform init` for it to pick up the provider.

 ##### Using the provider

-A simple example, will create an alert, triggered if over 5 minutes more than 10 logs are found with a loglevel of ERROR, further notifications are suppressed for 5 minutes.

-You can also provide the `api_token` as the `LOGZIO_API_TOKEN` env var.
+This simple example will create a Logz.io Slack notification endpoint (you'll need to provide the right URL) and an alert that is triggered should Logz.io record 10 loglevel:ERROR messages in 5 minutes.
+To make this example work you will also need to provide your Logz.io API token.

 ```hcl-terraform
 provider "logzio" {